ABOUT JOURNAL OF CME

 Aims and scope

-The Journal of CME (JCME) is an open access, peer-reviewed, PubMed-indexed, online-only journal publishing articles focusing on aspects of CME-CPD planning, design, delivery, assessment and regulation.
+The Journal of CME (JCME) is an open access, peer-reviewed, PubMed-indexed, online-only journal publishing articles that address aspects of CME-CPD planning, design, delivery, assessment and regulation.
 JCME aims to serve as the principal international journal for those who provide, accredit, partake in and benefit from the practice of CME-CPD.
 Articles sought include original articles on the practical application of CME-CPD methods, techniques and case studies, as well as opinion pieces on CME-CPD regulatory issues in the form of editorials, commentaries and letters.

 Types of articles